Schäferpfeife Marktsackpfeife Great Highland Bagpipe Hümmelchen

 d♯2D sharp

-f2F natural
+F natural

 f♯2F

-g2high G
+high G

 g♯2high G sharp

-a2high A
+high A

 Four kinds of chanters exist:

 Some bagpipes have a chanter that's finished with an animal horn (from a cow or a goat) as bell, e.g. all Bocks, Gaide, Zukra.
 Some bagpipes are equipped with two chanters.
 Often oriental bagpipes without any drones are equipped with two chanters, e.g. Zukra, Tulum.
 These instruments are normally played unison.
 Because these two chanters are constructed like a mijwiz on principle it's possible to play two different parts at one time.
 Normally two different parts at one time are played on the European bagpipes with two chanters.
-Mostly the chanter has a scale range of a ninth.
-The possibilities to play tones that aren't included in the scale differ from chanter to chanter.
-Everything is possible from diatonic to full chromatic.
+Mostly chanter has a scale range of a ninth.
+Possibilities to play tones that aren't included in the scale differ from chanter to chanter.
+Everything is possible from diatonic to fully chromatic.
 Each chanter of instruments with two chanters normally has a scale range of a sixth only.
 Some chanters have a scale range that's extended up to two octaves.
-Either the chanter is overblown (e.g. Schäferpfeife) or it's equipped with keys instead of fingerholes (e.g. modern Uilleann Pipe).
+Either chanter is overblown (e.g. Schäferpfeife) or it's equipped with keys instead of fingerholes (e.g. modern Uilleann Pipe).

 Shawm